 Sharing a snapshot of our latest progress against our global commitments.Read More

 Mapping how our work contributes to the UN Sustainable Development Goals.Read More

 Our reporting against the Sustainability Accounting Standards Board framework.Read More

-To manage our impact carefully and hold ourselves accountable across a range of environmental, social and governance (ESG) issues, we have strategies, goals, and performance indicators that we report against annually.
-This series of global commitments can make a difference at scale and drive industry-wide change, including climate action, packaging & waste, sustainable agriculture, kids’ nutrition, youth employability, and advancing diversity, equity and inclusion across our Company, industry and communities.
+To manage our impact carefully and hold ourselves accountable across a range of ESG issues, we have strategies, goals and performance indicators that we report against annually.
+This series of global commitments can make a difference at scale and drive industry-wide change, including climate action, packaging and waste, sustainable agriculture, kids’ nutrition, youth employability, and advancing diversity, equity and inclusion across our Company, industry and communities.